charlstown/ai-applied-education/docs/program/unit-1/11-introduction-to-github-and-notebooks.md

 ### 2.3 What is a repository

 <div class="highlighted">
 A repository is like a folder where you store files for a project.
-It holds your work, tracks changes, and allows others to collaborate on the project.
+It holds your work, tracks changes, and allows others to colaborate on the project.
 It's like a digital toolbox.
 </div>

 A repository can be either **local, stored on your computer**, or **remote, stored on a server** like Github.
 They are linked by using version control systems like Git.
-Local repositories store your work offline, while remote repositories, often hosted on platforms like GitHub, enable collaboration and backup by syncing changes between local and remote versions.
+Local repositories store your work offline, while remote repositories, often hosted on platforms like GitHub, enable colaboration and backup by syncing changes between local and remote versions.

 ``` mermaid
 graph TD